 The Role of Power Utilities in Turning EVs into a Grid Asset – Part 2

-Part 1 of this two-part blog discusses the challenges facing electric utilities – both electricity generators and grid operators – with electric vehicle (EV) adoption coinciding with the electrification of buildings, heating, and industry.
+Part two of our two-part blog discusses the challenges facing electric utilities – both electricity generators and grid operators – with electric vehicle (EV) adoption coinciding with the electrification of buildings, heating, and industry.
 Overall, predictions are that electricity generation will be able to keep up with the gradual growth in demand for electricity from EV charging.
 However, the distribution grid infrastructure is not as well-positioned to handle the peak consumption loads that EV charging will require.

 Certainly, proactive investments on the part of utilities and governments at all levels are called for.
 Consider the need today for building out high-speed EV charging infrastructure along highway corridors, where demand for electricity has traditionally been relatively small.
 Utilities and local governments should work together to assess the current state of the distribution grid and project what the impact of EV charging will be on infrastructure serving urban, suburban, and rural communities as well as highway corridors in 2030 and beyond.